asifm/bangla_spellchecker/README.md

 ## Technologies

-Node package to use: https://github.com/Wulf/nodehun (more active development than the other ones) or https://github.com/GitbookIO/hunspell-spellchecker or ...
+Node package to use: https://github.com/Wulf/nodehun

 Also, looks useful: https://github.com/rexxars/nodehun-sentences.
 It's not working currently with Bangla text.

-## ToDo

-- Clarify why not to use readFileSync and what to use instead